 Are you interested in learning more about how someone joins the Catholic Church?
 You may be a member of another Christian denomination, another faith tradition, or are seeking a faith tradition for the first time.
 Maybe you are an adult who was baptized Catholic, but never completed your sacramental initiation in Confirmation and Eucharist.
 Or, you may be family or friend to someone described above.

-The Rite of Christian Initiation (RCIA) is a journey of deepening one’s spiritual life.
+The Order of Christian Initiation of Adults (OCIA) is a journey of deepening one’s spiritual life.
 Anyone interested in exploring the possibility of joining the Roman Catholic community here at St. Anthony on the Lake is invited to contact Al McCauley, at 262-691-9170 x1142 or mccauleya@stanthony.cc

-The Rite of Christian Initiation of Adults (RCIA) is the process established for the universal Church for individuals to become Catholic and receive the sacraments of initiation — Baptism, Confirmation, and the Eucharist.
+The Order of Christian Initiation of Adults (OCIA) is the process established for the universal Church for individuals to become Catholic and receive the sacraments of initiation — Baptism, Confirmation, and the Eucharist.
 This initiation process also involves a parish community experiencing a renewal in faith as it prepares and welcomes new members into the Church.

-Adults who are seeking initiation into the Catholic Church are prepared through a process called the Rite of Christian Initiation of Adults (RCIA).
-The following adults are invited to be a part of the RCIA process:
+Adults who are seeking initiation into the Catholic Church are prepared through a process called the Order of Christian Initiation of Adults (OCIA).
+The following adults are invited to be a part of the OCIA process:

 Children are prepared for initiation through our regular Lifelong Faith Formation process with additional formation with a catechist and sponsor family.